U.S. Blames Iran For Threatening Election Emails, Says Russia May Interfere Too

 The FBI and the Cybersecurity and Infrastructure Security Agency have kept up a drumbeat of regular bulletins about what they call the latest intelligence about prospective election cyberthreats.

-Much of their reporting focuses on the prospect of cyberattacks on election-adjacent systems — efforts that might not disrupt an honest count, for example, but attacks on the websites that report vote totals.
+Much of their reporting focuses on the prospect of cyberattacks on election-adjacent systems — efforts that might not disrupt an honest count, for example, but might disrupt websites that report vote totals.
 Claims about compromised voter data have been part of the warnings they've been issuing.

-Authorities say it would be very difficult for foreign powers to actually change anyone's vote in the United States.
+Authorities say it would be very difficult for foreign powers to change anyone's vote in the United States.
 So officials say they focus on the adjacent systems and, more broadly, on trying to change people's minds — including with deliberate attempts at spreading misleading or false stories to shape the U.S. information environment.

-Iranian influence mongers step up to new level
+Iranian influence-mongers step up to new level

-Cyber-analysts called the email scheme by Iran an unusual escalation of its interference, along with a video that's circulating that claims to exposes weaknesses in U.S. elections infrastructure.
+Cyber-analysts called the email scheme by Iran an unusual escalation of its interference, along with a video that's circulating that claims to expose weaknesses in U.S. election infrastructure.

 "In recent years, Iranian information operations have continued to push boundaries using bold and innovative approaches.
 However, this incident marks a fundamental shift in our understanding of Iran's willingness to interfere in the democratic process," said John Hultquist, senior director of analysis for Mandiant Threat Intelligence.

-It wasn't immediately clear what action the United States might take in retaliation against Iran.
-Washington has been at daggers drawn with the Islamic Republic since Trump's election ushered in a deep chill in relations — and the assassination of one of its top military commanders, Qassem Soleimani, earlier this year.
+It wasn't immediately clear what action the U.S. might take in retaliation against Iran.
+Washington has been at daggers drawn with the Islamic republic since Trump's election ushered in a deep chill in relations — and since the assassination of one of its top military commanders, Qassem Soleimani, this year.

-Trump's antipathy toward Iran also meant Ratcliffe's news conference chimed with the political position he and Trump have taken about the nature of the election security threat they say it poses.
+Trump's antipathy toward Iran also meant Ratcliffe's news conference chimed with the political position that he and Trump have taken about the nature of the election security threat they say it poses.

-The intelligence community has taken pains to emphasize what it calls the many potential origins of interference, including from Iran, Russia, China and elsewhere.
+The intelligence community has taken pains to emphasize what it calls the many potential origins of interference, including Iran, Russia, China and elsewhere.
 Critics led by Democrats in Congress call that a false equivalence and an attempt by Trump's aides to distract from what the critics call the much greater single peril posed specifically by Russia.

-The former deputy director of intelligence, Sue Gordon, told NPR that she would put Russia on top of the list.
+The former deputy director of national intelligence, Sue Gordon, told NPR that she would put Russia at the top of the list.

 Calls for cool head and critical thinking

-U.S. officials say the final sprint toward the end of voting could bring an increase in foreign interference and they've urged voters to think critically about claims they encounter and seek official confirmation about practices including their local elections policies.
+U.S. officials say the final sprint toward the end of voting could bring an increase in foreign interference, and they've urged voters to think critically about claims they encounter and seek official confirmation about practices, including their local election policies.

 Its director, Chris Krebs, said on Tuesday that voters are the last line of defense in holding off attempts by foreign nations to pollute U.S. democracy.